Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Experiments

-\introparagraph{Implementation details} All algorithms are implemented in Java 11 and run on a machine with CentOS Linux 7.9, an Intel Xeon Gold 5218 CPU at 2.30GHz and 100 GB RAM allocated to the JVM.\footnote{The code to reproduce the experiments can be found in our project page \url{https://northeastern-datalab.github.io/anyk/}} We do a best effort to not measure garbage collection to ensure predictable performance.
-Each measurement is the median of 50 separate JVM invocations, each one measuring the median of 10 runs, preceded by 10 warm-up runs.
-We initialize all data structures lazily when they are accessed for the first time.
+\introparagraph{Implementation details} All experiments are conducted on a machine with Ubuntu Linux 20.04.2, an Intel Xeon E5-2643 CPU, and 128 GB RAM, from which 100GB are allocated to the JVM.
+Each measurement is the median of at least 20 separate JVM invocations.
+To avoid the non-deterministic nature of garbage collection, we try to stay below the available memory limit in each experiment.
+As an optimization to all our algorithms, we initialize their data structures lazily when they are accessed for the first time.
 For example, in \ANYKREC, we do not create the priority queue $\Choices_1(v)$ for a node $v$ until this node is visited for the first time.
-This can significantly reduce $\TT(k)$ for small $k$, and we apply this optimization to all algorithms.
+This can significantly reduce $\TT(k)$ for small $k$.
 Notice that our complexity analysis in \cref{sec:complexity} assumes constant-time inserts for priority queues, which is important for algorithms that push more elements than they pop per iteration.
-This bound is achieved by data structures that are well-known to perform poorly in practice~\cite{cherkassky96shortest,LarkinSenTarjan2004:PQs}.
-Instead, we use standard binary heaps for our experiments.
+This bound is achieved by data structures that are well known to perform poorly in practice~\cite{cherkassky96shortest,LarkinSenTarjan2004:PQs}.
+Instead, we use the standard Java library binary heaps.